-Today I have an incredible, easy recipe.
-In fact, this post is more an assembly than recipe.
+So, today I am sharing a delicious and easy cheesy bread recipe with you.
+Rather, this post is more of an assembly than recipe.
 Simply look at the photos.
-Fresh ciabatta bread baked with the ultimate topping.
-I chose three different cheeses, kalamata olives and fresh basil.
+Because, baking ciabatta bread with the ultimate cheesy olive topping creates a flavour explosion for your tastebuds!
+Combining three different cheeses gives the best flavour and creamy, melting texture that compliments both the kalamata olives and fresh basil.
 Resulting in crisp, crusty bread with the most flavourful, salty, fresh herb spiked, cheesy covering, Baked Cheese Olive Ciabatta Bread.

-The combination of Philadelphia cream cheese, mozzarella and sharp cheddar when mixed together becomes the ultra cheesy topping.
-The result when baked, is melting gooeyness and great cheese flavour.
-Also, adding meaty kalamata olives and fresh basil, results in an overall herby saltiness that goes well with cocktails, especially a Martini.
+Combining Philadelphia cream cheese, mozzarella and sharp cheddar together creates the ultra cheesy topping.
+Resulting in a bake that is meltingly gooey with an incredible cheesy flavour.
+While the meaty kalamata olives and fresh basil, result in an overall herby saltiness that adds another flavour level to the cheese.
+Resulting in a tasty appetiser or snack that pairs well with cocktails, especially a Martini.
 Because the topping is overly generous, it could be split to cover two open Ciabattas.
-Also you could slice the ciabatta thinly, or cut into squares and these would make elegant, pre dinner canapés.
+Alternatively, slice the ciabatta thinly, or cut into squares and serve as an elegant, pre-dinner canapé.

 I love cheese and think it tastes even better when melted?